 GMW recommends alternative water supplies should be used for irrigation, where available.

 If water is used for irrigation then stock should be kept away from recently irrigated areas.

-Water affected with blue-green algae should not be used to water edible plants.
+Water affected with blue-green algae should not be used to water or wash edible plants.

 For more information, visit agriculture.vic.gov.au